 - track payment schedules consistently

-For many borrowers, this creates a smoother repayment routine over time.
+For many customers, this creates a smoother repayment routine over time.

-What Borrowers Should Review Before Choosing a Loan
+What Customers Should Review Before Choosing a Loan

-Before accepting any loan structure, borrowers should review:
+Before accepting any loan structure, customers should review:

 - repayment timing